 at Oak Glen Preserve

-Over 68,000 children have participated in the Oak Glen outdoor education program since its inception in 2002.
+Over 100,000 students have participated in the Oak Glen outdoor education program since its inception in 2002.
 Located in Oak Glen, nestled within the San Bernardino Mountains, this free program takes place on a two-mile nature trail on the Oak Glen Preserve.
 This trail meanders through an evergreen forest, past ponds that host migratory ducks in winter, and under a canopy of a deciduous black oak forest that opens onto a south-facing chaparral hillside.
 The return trail follows a willow shaded stream onto a boardwalk that is the home to a variety of butterflies when the wetlands are in bloom.
 Children will experience, within a small geographic area, ecosystems that were previously unknown to them.

 The Outdoor Discovery Program is a five hour nature adventure field trip, at which each child will have a chance to learn, explore, and gain a new respect for nature while having fun.